marechal-dev/marechal-dev/README.md

 #### ✨ Curiosities about me

 * I really like to help and teach people!
-* I collect all my beloved videogames that i earned from my parents along my life, it's like a treasure for me!
+* I collect all my beloved videogames that I earned from my parents along my life, it's like a treasure for me!
 I have an PS2, an PS3, an PSP, an Nintendo Wii, an Xbox 360 and a Xbox One!
 * I like literally every type of music!
-Rock, Heavy Metal, Brazilian Funk, MPB, Pop, Reggae, Jazz, Blues, Rap, Trap, Country...(When i said every type, i mean really every type XD).
+Rock, Heavy Metal, Brazilian Funk, MPB, Pop, Reggae, Jazz, Blues, Rap, Trap, Country...(When I said every type, I mean really every type XD).
-* I started coding with **Arduino** at an High School course, which i loved so much!
+* I started coding with **Arduino** at an High School course, which I loved so much!

 #### 🌍 Links